Personal Automobile Insurance Overview

 In Florida, to purchase a tag, you must carry:

-However, Florida’s Financial Responsibility law requires drivers to be financially responsible for Bodily injuries to limits of $10,000 per person with a maximum of $20,000 per accident.
-If a driver or owner of a vehicle does not have sufficient cash reserves on the amount of $30,000 to meet the financial responsibility requirement, therefore it is a very good idea to purchase Bodily Injury Liability.
-The State minimum required is equal to: 10/20/10 (Bodily Injury/Property Damage Liability)
+However, Florida’s Financial Responsibility law requires drivers to be financially responsible for bodily injuries to limits of $10,000 per person with a maximum of $20,000 per accident.
+Unless a driver or owner of a vehicle has sufficient cash reserves up to $30,000 to meet the financial responsibility requirement, it is a very good idea to purchase Bodily Injury Liability.
+The State minimum required is equal to: 10/20/10 (Bodily Injury/Property Damage Liability).

 Personal Injury Protection (PIP)